MaddRussian/keigo-quiz/README.md

 Feel free to contribute to this project by:

-1. Adding more quiz questions
+1. Adding more quiz questions to existing categories
+2. Creating new keigo categories (e.g., Academic Keigo, Medical Keigo)
-2. Improving the UI/UX
+3. Improving the UI/UX
-3. Adding new features
+4. Adding new features like difficulty levels
-4. Fixing bugs
+5. Fixing bugs
-5. Translating to other languages
+6. Translating to other languages

 ## 📄 License